marlev/shootitlive_wp/shootitlive/readme.txt

 == Changelog ==

+= 1.3 =
+* Now supports embedding single videos.
+In post mode you can choose to list/embed Galleries or Videos.

 = 1.2 =
 * Moved settings page.
 Settings page now holds options such as displaying share button, ads etc.